bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-get-list.md

 >
 > Who can execute the method: any user

-The method `landing.repo.getList` retrieves the list of blocks for the current application.
+The method `landing.repo.getList` retrieves a list of blocks from the current application.

 ## Parameters